 (A separate note from the main theme of this blog post: it’s ALWAYS a good idea to have someone else review your written work before it’s published.
 You would be amazed at how imperfect your perfect piece really is!)

 His response was the same advice we often give our clients:

 “When you earn it and deserve it, it’s not bragging.
-It’s called credentialing It’s what separates you from the rest and from being one in the same.
+It’s called credentialing.
+It’s what separates you from the rest and from being one and the same.
 No one will brag for you as your credentials do.
 They allow people to notice and understand that you go above and beyond what others do.”

 With that being said, I’m offering three simple tips on easy, every day ways to credential yourself (or the doctor in your office):

 - Tell your staff to tell everyone coming through your doors or calling your office how fantastic you are.
 While it may sound like you’re inflating your own ego, most potential new patients don’t know the difference between you and other physicians in your area.
 Tell your receptionist to tell them however it seems relevant.
 Include the most recent conference you attended, the course you taught, or even how they have experienced your nearly pain-free Botox injections.
 What makes YOU stand out?
 Tell people.

 - Post your certifications where everyone can see them.
 I once heard a website designer put it this way.
 When it comes to what you choose to incorporate onto the walls, your website serves as a second reception area and exam room.
 All of the certifications you have framed in those spaces should be scanned and put on your website.
 Additionally, your well-written biography can speak for you as well.